Blackdread/filter-sort-jooq-api/README.md

 Problem is that POJO/DTO might already be validated and mapped to correct type and current API would transform those to String to then parse it again...
 That's something we could get rid of but to see if really necessary to implement a solution for that.

+Use of annotations, like @FilterIgnore to ignore a variable in filtering of that DTO.

 ### Sorting Map